cdincer/contactmanager/README.md

 ## For  setting enviroment up
 Just right click on docker-compose file and do docker-compose up with VS Code Docker extension.
-Everything else needed is taken care by ServiceExtensions.cs It will build a table , insert 3 records in it for example
+Everything else needed is taken care by ServiceExtensions.cs It will drop if there is a existing table, create a new one and insert 3 records in it.

 ## Project summary